 Students electing to fulfill their Capstone requirement by selecting the Track II option must complete nine credits of work; six credits of Comprehensive Case Studies, plus an additional advanced elective offered from the M.B.A.
-Program numbered 700 to 799, or with permission of the coordinator.
+Program numbered 700 to 799, or with permission of the Graduate Business chair or designee.